CrossRef/event-data-user-guide/docs/service/query-api.md

 The following query parameters are available:

  - `rows` — the number of Events you want to retrieve per page.
-The default, and recommended value is 10,000, which allows you to retrieve large numbers of Events quickly.
+The default, and recommended, value is 10,000, which allows you to retrieve large numbers of Events quickly.
 There are typically between 10,000 and 100,000 Events collected per day.
  - `filter` — supply a filter that allows you to restrict results.
  - `cursor` — allows you to iterate through a search result set.
  - `from-updated-date` — a special filter that includes updated and deleted Events, to allow you to keep your data-set up to date.